Juesai Chuanfeng Lu

 Juesai Chuanfeng Lu, literally Chronicle of the Frontier Beacons, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 12 February 1975 and 10 April 1978 in the Hong Kong newspaper New Evening Post.
-The novel is the fourth and final instalment in a tetralogy that concludes Liang Yusheng's Tianshan series and is preceded by Youjian Jianghu, Muye Liuxing and Tanzhi Jinglei.
+The novel is the final instalment in a tetralogy that concludes Liang Yusheng's Tianshan series and is preceded by Youjian Jianghu, Muye Liuxing and Tanzhi Jinglei.

-Set in 19th-century China during the Qing dynasty, the story concludes a multi-generational saga that explores themes of loyalty, love, vengeance and moral duty within the jianghu / wulin.
-Juesai Chuanfeng Lu is generally regarded by critics as representative of Liang Yusheng's late-career writing style, marked by greater psychological depth and a reflective tone that distinguishes it from his earlier adventure-driven works.
+Set in 19th-century China during the Qing dynasty, the story concludes a multi-generational saga that explores themes of loyalty, love, vengeance and moral duty within the wulin.
+Juesai Chuanfeng Lu is generally regarded by critics as representative of Liang Yusheng's late-career writing style, which is marked by greater psychological depth and a reflective tone that distinguishes it from his earlier adventure-driven works.

 Publication history

 Juesai Chuanfeng Lu was first published as a serial between 12 February 1975 and 10 April 1978 in the Hong Kong newspaper New Evening Post.
 Subsequent reprints include a 1988 two-volume edition by the Minzu University of China Press, a 1993 edition by Shenzhen Publishing House, a 1996 edition by Guangdong Travel and Tourism Press, a 1996 two-volume edition by Cosmos Books, and a 2012 two-volume edition by the Sun Yat-Sen University Press.